electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron-gt/technology/drivingassistance/distancewarning/_index.md

 ---
-title: Distance warning
+title: Audi e-tron GT distance warning
 linktitle: Distance warning
-description: The distance warning warns you when you are driving to close to the car in front of you.
+description: Audi e-tron GT is equipped with distance warning.
+The distance warning warns you when you are driving to close to the car in front of you.
 weight: 1
 ---